This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Here are some of my overall top tips that might also help you:

-- Triggers – Fungal acne is quite different for everyone – for example, I can keep my products the same and it’s fine, but as soon as I start sweating at the gym it all comes back.
+- Learn Your Triggers: Fungal acne is quite different for everyone.
+For example, I can keep my products the same, and it’s fine, but as soon as I start sweating at the gym, it all comes back.
 Others won’t go away unless they swap all products.
 The key is to look for your triggers and make adjustments.

-- Understand fungal acne – FA loves damp, humid environments.
-If you don’t have exposure to these regularly but still have FA, it is likely your products.
+- Understand Fungal Acne: Fungal acne loves damp, humid environments.
+If you don’t have exposure to these regularly but still have fungal acne, it is likely your products.

-- Retinoids – I am a hardcore retinoid fan and I believe my retinoid really helps to keep my fungal acne clear, as well as other acne and clogged pores.
+- Try Retinoids: I am a hardcore retinoid fan, and I believe my retinoid really helps to keep my fungal acne clear, as well as other acne and clogged pores.
 Check out my best retinoids for clogged pores post.
-If you don’t have any kind of retinoid or exfoliation in your routine, your skin will stay ‘clogged’ looking for longer, even after the FA is gone.
-This is because the FA gets into the hair follicles and causes inflammation and bumps.
+If you don’t have any kind of retinoid or exfoliation in your routine, your skin will stay ‘clogged’ looking for longer, even after the fungal acne is gone.
+This is because the fungal acne gets into the hair follicles and causes inflammation and bumps.